amigourou/Lipschitz-regularity-of-PINNs/README.md

 We kept only the utils components of the original code, and adapted the rest for our use cases : the sudy of PINNs

+The code used to train the PINNs (Spring system and Gravitational Field) is from https://github.com/amigourou/PINNS

 ### Code organisation

 * `lip_comparisons.ipynb` : the main code for comparing the results on our different use cases